 5. Optimise your meta-data

 Many people forget to optimise the meta-data on their web pages.
-It's simply not enough to write a great piece of content and expect the search engines to immediately understand its purpose and its relevancy - you need to make it absolutely clear to the crawler bots what your page is about by spending some time creating clear, concise meta titles and descriptions.
+It's simply not enough to write a great piece of content and expect the search engines to immediately understand its purpose and its relevancy - you need to make it absolutely clear what your page is about by spending some time creating clear, concise meta titles and descriptions.
 Well written titles and descriptions also entice searchers to click through to your page.

 6. Write headlines for both readers and search engines